-The first reference of Takshashila University comes from Valmiki Ramayana, where Prabhu Ramachandra of Ayodhya becomes victorious in Gandhara.
+The first reference to Takshashila University comes from Valmiki Ramayana, where Prabhu Ramachandra of Ayodhya becomes victorious in Gandhara.
 Prabhu Ramchandra's younger brother Bharata won the country named Gandhara of Gandharva with the help of his maternal grandfather Kekairaj Ashwapati and appointed his two sons as the rulers.
 The Gandharva country was situated on both banks of the Sindhu (Indus) River[ref] and on its sides, two sons named Taksha and Pushkal of Bharata settled their capitals named Takshashila and Pushkaravati.[ref]

-There were day-scholars along with resident pupils in the schools of those days.
+There were day scholars along with resident pupils in the schools of those days.
 Mention has been made of prince Junha of Banaras keeping house for himself as a student of Takshashila.
 Some of these day-scholars might be married and regular householders.[ref]

 The Buddhist texts mention many stories about the university.
 Few are given as follows.